driosalido/cv/index.md

 `December 2023 - Present`
 **IntentHQ, Principal Platform Engineer, Remote**

-"Led the transition from a traditional DevOps organization to a more streamlined Platform Engineering structure, aimed at accelerating the company’s growth by simplifying developer onboarding and delivering infrastructure as a product.
+Led the transition from a traditional DevOps organization to a more streamlined Platform Engineering structure, aimed at accelerating the company’s growth by simplifying developer onboarding and delivering infrastructure as a product.
 This approach reduced cognitive load for users, facilitating easier access and promoting standardization.
-Spearheaded the redesign of the platform architecture to boost operational efficiency and scalability, fostering collaboration to drive innovation and ensure platform reliability."
+Spearheaded the redesign of the platform architecture to boost operational efficiency and scalability, fostering collaboration to drive innovation and ensure platform reliability.

 Main technologies used: Kubernetes, Crossplane,Port, Terraform, Terragrunt, ArgoCD, Prometheus, Grafana, Loki,Github Actions, AWS, Helm.